The top 5 questions you need to ask when partnering with an online shopping program

 1. Are there items my current supporters and potential donors need in their daily lives?

 A resounding YES!
-Whether it’s a generic brand, top of the line, or a DIY model, everyone needs household items.
+Whether it’s a generic brand, top-of-the-line, or a DIY model, everyone needs household items.
 Think about all of your donors who need window cleaner and paper towels.
 Let’s move forward with that example.

 2. Which retailers sell these items?